 - a.
 What is the controller input y of Figure 12.2 according to Figure 12.1?
-What is the size of the transfer function matrix P? - b.
-Find the transfer function matrix P so that Figure 12.2 and Figure 12.1 describe the same control problem. - c.
+What is the size of the transfer matrix P? - b.
+Find the transfer matrix of the generalized plant P so that Figure 12.2 and Figure 12.1 describe the same control problem. - c.
 The Youla parametrization results in the closed-loop system where the transfer function H is given by